alex-dukhno/alex-dukhno.github.io/_posts/2018-10-28-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 7: istore_3
 ```

-When JVM encounter `iconst_1` operation it pushes `1` on the operand stack. `i` in `iconst_1` means `integer` type, `const` - constant, `1` - a value of the constant.
-(JVM bytecode instruction set contains such operations for constants up to value `5`).
+When JVM encounter `iconst_1` instruction it pushes `1` on the operand stack. `i` in `iconst_1` means `integer` type, `const` - constant, `1` - a value of the constant.
+(JVM bytecode instruction set contains such instructions for constants up to value `5`).
 Then it reads next instruction which is `istore_1`.
 This tells JVM to pop a value from the stack and store it into the array of local variables under index `1`.
 Then JVM repeats the same operation with the constant `2`.
-Operations `iload_1` and `iload_2` tell JVM to push values from the local variables array onto operand stack; and `iadd` pops both variables from the operand stack, add them and pushes result on the operand stack. `istore_3` simply pops result of addition from operand stack and store it to local variables array under the third index.
+Instructions `iload_1` and `iload_2` tell JVM to push values from the local variables array at indexes `1` and `2` onto operand stack; and `iadd` pops both variables from the operand stack, add them and pushes result on the operand stack. `istore_3` simply pops result of addition from operand stack and store it to local variables array under the third index.

 ## JVM methods invocations